HenryNewcomer/vim-theme-papaya/README.md

 ---

+While this theme is still a work-in-progress, I've made a version that is more "blue-oriented," compared to the standard purple Papaya theme.
+For anyone wishing to use the blue version, open your vimrc.
+Instead of `colorscheme papaya` put:

+    colorscheme papaya
+    let g:papaya_gui_color='blue'

+Most of the colors will be shared bewteen the different Papaya themes, hence why I'm not making the blue one it's own separate theme.

+---

 Since I plan to continue updating this theme in an effort to help support additional filetypes, I've kept a copy of the original Papaya theme in case anyone wants it.
 To use it, instead of putting `colorscheme papaya`